-With a SaaS solution, every person on your team can get access to centralized files online.
-We know how stressful changing habits can be for a team.
+With a SaaS solution, centralized files are always available for teams.
+We know how stressful changing habits can be for coworkers.
 Don’t hesitate to reach out to us to give our platform a try.
 If our tools can help you work from home, we are happy to help!

-On another note, we thought we would give you our tips and tools we use to communicate better daily.
+On another note, we thought we would give you our tips and remote work tools we use to communicate better daily.

-It would be difficult not to mention it: we all use Slack, to always stay within reach and take conference calls.
+It would be difficult not to mention it: we all use Slack, to always stay within reach and take conference calls for teams.
 Easy to set up and easy to grasp, it’s a good place to start setting up work communications.

 For your meetings, a lot of options are available.
 You can rely on Skype or Google Meet.
 These options are working well and usually a few people can get on it without any problem.
 If you’re looking for a more robust option, for teams gathering more people, I would recommend Whereby (create a chatroom for 4 people for free and raise the number with subscription).

 Without casually talking to your colleagues at work, informations on project advancements can be missed, and you shouldn’t lose too much time on updating Slack every few minutes to flood your colleagues.

-To organize your time and tasks, a few online tools can be used for your team.
+To organize your time and tasks, a few online tools can be used for teams.
 For this, we use Clickup, but Trello and Asana are also good options.
 Managing tasks, assigning them to members of your team and following up on them is crucial when you’re working remotely.

 If you need to centralize and collaborate on vast resources, try adding up some content to Notion.
 You can centralize tasks, notes and easily add users.
-If you need to transfer bigger files, turn to Dropbox or Swiss Transfer (a direct transfer up to 50Gb for free), and if you need to collaborate on graphic elements, you can use Canva to share designs with your team.
+If you need to transfer bigger files, turn to tools like Dropbox or Swiss Transfer (a direct transfer up to 50Gb for free), and if you need to collaborate on graphic elements, you can use Canva to share designs with your team.
 And of course, think of G Suite to collaborate efficiently, with Google Drive and Google Sheets!